-Aleksander Komarov, tossed his Belarusian passport on the scales and thus established its weight, the 35 grammes mentioned above. this work of art appropriately reminds us of a parascientific experiment, in which, more than a century ago, an American doctor had tried to find proof for the existence of the soul.
+Aleksander Komarov, tossed his Belarusian passport on the scales and thus established its weight, the 35 grams.
+This work of art appropriately reminds us of a para scientific experiment, in which, more than a century ago, an American doctor had tried to find proof for the existence of the soul.
 Weighing people at the moment of their deaths, he established that they lost a certain amount of weight.
-According to Dr. Duncan McDougall measurements, the average weight loss was 21 grammes or, to be more exact, between 8 and 35 grammes.
-As a result, he concluded that this must be the weight of the human soul, which, as we know, is supposed to be immortal. the soul must then have a material dimension, it must, therefore, also be quantifiable.
+According to Dr. Duncan McDonald measurements, the average weight loss was 21 grams or, to be more exact, between 8 and 35 grams.
+As a result, he concluded that this must be the weight of the human soul, which, as we know, is supposed to be immortal.
+The soul must then have a material dimension, it must, therefore, also be quantifiable.
 His hypothesis was, of course, quickly discredited; the recorded difference in weight, which could also be measured in animals, for example mice, was traced to a banal, yet completely rational, cause, namely the loss of fluid that happens at the moment of death.
-Water, and not the soul, weighed 21 grammes.
+Water, and not the soul, weighed 21 grams.

-Nevertheless, it still makes sense, even today, to remember this “experiment”. despite its miserable failure, it was guided by logic; by a blind belief in rational, scientific jurisdiction over not only everything that exists, but also over everything that can be conceived or imagined. the idea that we could take the soul, that most sublime part of a human being, and toss it on the scales like a piece of meat, was far from being just the fantasy of a freak.
-The hypothesis, that the soul possessed materiality and could be mechanically quantified, was absolutely in tune with the spirit of the time. this was the epoch of the first great upsurge of industrial modernism, belief in its unstoppable progress had not yet been tarnished by global crisis or world war.
+Nevertheless, it still makes sense, even today, to remember this 'experiment'. despite its miserable failure, it was guided by logic; by a blind belief in rational, scientific jurisdiction over not only everything that exists, but also over everything that can be conceived or imagined.
+The idea that we could take the soul, that most sublime part of a human being, and toss it on the scales like a piece of meat, was far from being just the fantasy of a freak.
+The hypothesis, that the soul possessed materiality and could be mechanically quantified, was absolutely in tune with the spirit of the time.
+This was the epoch of the first great upsurge of industrial modernism, belief in its unstoppable progress had not yet been tarnished by global crisis or world war.

-Seen from the perspective of the working class lobby, however, the intention was the optimisation and maximisation of the worker's exploitation. their physical movements were “scientifically” measured, with the aim of establishing a norm for the “appropriate daily output... one measures with a stopwatch the time required for every single operation/working procedure, to then try and establish the fastest method for performing it”.4 this rationalisation of work met with resistance, however.
+Seen from the perspective of the working class lobby, however, the intention was the optimization and maximization of the worker's exploitation.
+Their physical movements were scientifically measured, with the aim of establishing a norm for the appropriate daily output... one measures with a stopwatch the time required for every single operation/working procedure, to then try and establish the fastest method for performing it.
+This rationalization of work met with resistance, however.
 According to Taylor, it was sabotaged by the unions, they were responsible for all the wasted energy and squandered working time.
 For Taylorism, therefore, the class lobby is implicitly irrational or in other words, unscientific.
-In the same historical context, i.e. also in America at the end of the nineteenth century, and also in pursuit of a radical rationalisation of industrial work, Fordism was developed.
-Henry Ford, who incidentally shared taylor's animosity towards the unions and banned them in his factories, standardised the physical movements of his workers not at the level of the individual body, but in relation to the manufacture of the final product.
-He divided the requisite labour into simple, discrete, single movements which were performed by several workers in series.
+In the same historical context, i.e. also in America at the end of the nineteenth century, and also in pursuit of a radical rationalization of industrial work, Fordism was developed.
+Henry Ford, who incidentally shared taylor's animosity towards the unions and banned them in his factories, standardized the physical movements of his workers not at the level of the individual body, but in relation to the manufacture of the final product.
+He divided the requisite labor into simple, discrete, single movements which were performed by several workers in series.
 Thus, the modern factory was born, which so decisively shaped the historical world of the twentieth century beyond any ideological or political divisions.
 Millions of people worked in Fordist factories in Detroit and Turin, in Nazi Germany and in the Soviet Union, in metropolises and colonies, under liberal democratic and real socialist regimes.
-Regardless of how much, or how little, political, individual or cultural freedom they otherwise enjoyed, at work they were not master of their physical movements. these were alienated from them by a hegemonic rationality, quantified as units of energy, time or money, then standardised, to be ultimately reimposed onto them in the objectified form of mechanical labour.
+Regardless of how much, or how little, political, individual or cultural freedom they otherwise enjoyed, at work they were not master of their physical movements. these were alienated from them by a hegemonic rationality, quantified as units of energy, time or money, then standardized, to be ultimately reimposed onto them in the objectified form of mechanical labor.

 This is the real historical context in which Komarov's 35G both makes sense and speaks to us as art.
-If we ignore this context, we only see a familiar cliché; with 35G, Komarov is protesting against the injustice of the contemporary world.
-He draws our attention to the situation of the excluded, to the fate of all those who are not in possession of a “first-world travel document”, meaning that their freedom of movement is extremely limited and made more difficult - as documented in 35G - by every reproduced and annotated page, together with all the visas and stamps of other countries, in the artist’s (Belarusian) passport. seen in this light, it seems as if his work wants to say to us: look at everything that I have to put up with in order to be allowed to move around in the world.
+If we ignore this context, we only see a familiar cliche: with 35G, Komarov is protesting against the injustice of the contemporary world.
+He draws our attention to the situation of the excluded, to the fate of all those who are not in possession of a first-world travel document, meaning that their freedom of movement is extremely limited and made more difficult - as documented in 35G - by every reproduced and annotated page, together with all the visas and stamps of other countries, in the artists (Belarusian) passport. seen in this light, it seems as if his work wants to say to us: look at everything that I have to put up with in order to be allowed to move around in the world.
 As if the work was complaining about a denied right, the right to free movement, which was a major motivation in the fight against communist totalitarianism.
 We only have to think about the image that stands symbolically for the defeat of communism - the image of the masses who, in 1989, scrambled over the Berlin Wall to freedom.
-In this context, 35G seems to be the artistic processing of a personal trauma - if not a private resentment — in spite of which everything, follows a completely objective aim, namely the completion of the fight for freedom and democracy.
-More accurately, as an excluded subject (a “frustrated East European”), Komarov speaks to the western public and demands his inclusion - a classic case of the fight, well known since Hegel, for recognition. seen like this, the political relevance of Komarov's work exhausts itself in identity politics, articulated by the discourse of human rights.
+In this context, 35G seems to be the artistic processing of a personal trauma - if not a private resentment in spite of which everything, follows a completely objective aim, namely the completion of the fight for freedom and democracy.
+More accurately, as an excluded subject (a frustrated East Europeans), Komarov speaks to the western public and demands his inclusion - a classic case of the fight, well known since Hegel, for recognition. seen like this, the political relevance of Komarov's work exhausts itself in identity politics, articulated by the discourse of human rights.
 In short, his work wants more justice for the excluded and disadvantaged.
 If this were its only political meaning, however, then this work would be not only politically irrelevant, but also artistically uninteresting.